GalwayK/FlaskJobApplication/README.md

+A live deployment of this application can be found <a href = "http://3.91.47.115/"> here. </a>

 # What is this application?

 This is a web application created using Flask, a Python microframework for creating streamlined and simple web